Torrance, California: Miscellaneous education

 In 1980, Asahi Gakuen, a weekend Japanese-language education institution, began renting space in South Torrance High School.
-The school continues to use the school for its Torrance Campus (トーランス校 Tōransu-kō).
+The weekend school continues to use the high school for its Torrance Campus (トーランス校 Tōransu-kō).
+Asahi Gakuen has its administrative offices in Harbor Gateway, near Torrance.

 Media

 The Los Angeles Times is the metropolitan area's newspaper.

 The Daily Breeze, a 70,000-circulation daily newspaper, is published in Torrance.
 It serves the South Bay cities of Los Angeles County.
 Its slogan is "LAX to LA Harbor".
 Herald Publications, media group started the Torrance Tribune, a community newspaper, which was started November 2010, it has a distribution of 15,000 newspapers to single-family homes and businesses in the City of Torrance.

 Torrance CitiCABLE, shown on KNET 25.2, Spectrum 3, Frontier FiOS 31 is the government access channel.
 Programming includes news, sports, entertainment, information, public affairs, and city council meetings.